-In this session we will look at the rewards of stewarding our health.
+As we continue our Stewardship series, this week we look at the benefits of stewarding our health.

-However, we often treat our bodies like trash dumpsters rather than temples when we overeat, criticize every perceived flaw, wrinkle or roll, compare our figures to others, berate our God-given beauty and neglect to speak kindly to ourselves.
+However, we often treat our bodies like trash dumpsters rather than temples when we eat cheap foods, criticize every perceived flaw and wrinkle, compare our figures to others and speak harshly to ourselves.

-We cannot treat our bodies harshly then demand it provide ample energy when we need it, fight disease and function at optimal levels under stress.
+We cannot treat our bodies harshly and then demand she provide ample energy, fight disease and function at optimal levels under stress.

-Stewarding our health involves an ongoing act of loving, nurturing and caring for our bodies with kind words, nutritious fo sufficient rest and regular exercise.
+Stewarding your health involves an ongoing act of loving, nurturing and caring for your body with kind words, nutritious foods, sufficient rest and regular exercise.